 These three books are all about authority—they let us question who should have it and how it should be used.
-Even for the kids in my three-year-old junior-kindy group, those are important questions, as evidenced by the number of times every day that I answer the question: “Why?”.
+Those are important questions, as evidenced by the number of times, every day when I was working in junior kindy, that I answered the question: “Why?”.

 1) DON'T CROSS THE LINE!

 This is a fun story starting with a guard who is not going to let anyone cross ‘the line’.
 We watch as more and more people enter each page until eventually a ball bounces across the line… and the children who own the ball are told that they may cross the line just-this-once.
 (But when is the last time that actually happened!?)

 Of course everyone ends up crossing the line for one reason or other and in the end we discover that that's ok, it's just fine to cross the line.

 The children in my junior-kindy group loved it when they have the opportunity to do something just-this-once and of course it never works out that way: it happens time and time again — and that's ok too.